fusioncharts/dev_centre_docs/chart-guide/standard-charts/stacked-charts.md

 As an example, we will create a stacked column 2D chart to plot the revenue split for each quarter of the current year by product category - food products and non-food products.
 The data plots for each category are rendered using two distinct colors to help interpretation.
 The data plots for non-food products are stacked above the data plots for food products, instead of alongside as in multi-series charts.

-To create a stacked column chart in 2D, set the `type` attribute to `stackedcolumn2d`.
+To create a stacked column chart in 2D follow the steps given below:

+* In the JSON data, set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.

+* Specify the chart type using the `type` attribute.
+To render a column chart, set `stackedcolumn2d`.

+* Set the container object using `renderAt` attribute.

+* Specify the dimension of the chart using `width` and `height` attributes.

+* Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

 For a detailed list of attributes you can check the API reference page of stacked column 2D chart.